 I used to hate mushrooms and tofu.
 Together, separately, with sauce, without sauce, deep fried, grilled, whatever the method; it didn’t matter.
 I just didn’t think they were for me because every time I tried them, the texture was off.
 It felt like I was endlessly chewing tofu or desperately trying to swallow some mushroom as quickly as possible to avoid actually feeling it in my mouth.
 For the life of me, I couldn’t understand why these were commonly available vegetarian main course options at restaurants.
 They just didn’t seem appealing.
 What gives!

 So now that I’m all grown up, I’ve realized that a) my taste buds/senses for texture have matured just a tad and b) some of the cooking/handling methods used by restaurants with these foods was… not to my taste.
 I tend to like both of these ingredients in two very precise ways.
 One: with a crispy exterior and a juicy, yielding interior ie lightly fried with some kind of coating.
 Um, who doesn’t like that?
 Two: completely and utterly juicy, velvety smooth, mushy but with a shred of structure and bite.
-Almost unctuous.
-Meaty even.
+Almost unctuous–though I hate using that word.
 This dish falls into that dreamy second category.

 This cooking method is one of my favourites.
 So elegant and fun.
 And easy too.
 Once you get some kind of folding and sealing technique down, you’re off to the races.
 You could try this method with all kinds of veggies and herbs, spices, acidic components, juices, stocks.
 Lots of possibility.
 I love the slightly reduced and sweet balsamic vinegar with the pungent and salty miso though.
 The end-product is super moist and tastes so undeniably true to all of the ingredients.
 None of the flavour evaporates; into the air and gone forever.
 You get to take in every little ounce of taste bundled up in that package.
 And that first bit of steam that rises when you dramatically snip them open?
 Oh man.
 Too good.